makeabilitylab/physcomp/advancedio/smoothing-input.md

 **Figure.** Images from [Wikipedia](https://en.wikipedia.org/wiki/Moving_average).
 {: fs-1 }

-### Exponential moving average implementation
+### Exponential moving average

-Interestingly, you can implement the exponential moving average (EMA)—also known as the exponentially weighted moving average (EWMA)—without storing a sliding window buffer.
+Interestingly, you can implement the exponential moving average (EMA)—also known as the exponentially weighted moving average (EWMA)—without storing a sliding window buffer!

-The algorithm is simply:
+The algorithm is:

 $$
 S_{i} =